Updated: Feb 22

 I blamed my mistakes on the first person or thing that came to mind; And I blamed my failures on circumstances, life in general and God.

-And since I had nothing to do with creating my problems (that is, everything was done to me),
+Since I had nothing to do with creating my problems (really, everything was done to me),

 I could do nothing to (effectively) solve them.